7 Best Form Backend Services in 2026 [Compared]

 Which should you choose?

-Choose FormSubmit if you need a free email forwarder for a personal project and don’t care about email exposure or data storage.
-Not recommended for production sites.
+Choose FormSubmit if you need a free email forwarder for a personal project and don’t care about email exposure or storage.
+Not recommended for production.

-Choose EmailJS if you specifically need email delivery with custom templates and don’t need a form backend (no storage, no dashboard, no API).
+Choose EmailJS if you specifically need templated email delivery and nothing else — no storage, no dashboard, no free attachments.

-Choose Netlify Forms if you’re already on Netlify and want zero-config form handling.
-Accept the platform lock-in.
+Choose Netlify Forms if you’re on a new Netlify plan and want zero-config, unlimited basic forms.
+Accept the platform lock-in and the 8 MB cap.

-Choose Basin if you want a budget form backend with basic storage and don’t need advanced features.
+Choose Basin if you want a budget backend with stored uploads and can live with 50 submissions per month on a single form.